sh13y/GR-Installment-Manager/README.md

 ## 🚀 Quick Start

-Getting started is easier than changing a tire!
+Getting started is easier than you think!
 Here's how:

 ### Prerequisites
 - Node.js 18 or higher